Emmacharleswilson/fab-fitness/README.md

 ---

 ## Scope
-In order to achieve the desired user & business goals, the following features will be included in this release:
+To achieve the desired user & business goals, the following features will be included in this release:

 - Responsive navbar that will navigate to the various pages throughout the site
 - Landing page with shop now button